Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Profiling results

-\textbf{Effect on learning}.
-The batching algorithm may also affect the learning of the model.
-Dynamic batching does not always include the same number of graphs in a batch, since one or more fake padded graphs are added when the node or edge budget is reached.
+\textbf{Effect on learning.} The batching algorithm may also affect the learning of the model.
+Dynamic batching does not always include the same number of graphs in a batch, since one or more dummy graphs are added when the node or edge budget is reached.
 These padded graphs do not contribute to the gradient in the update step.
 The histogram in Fig. \ref{fig:recompilations_and_batch_sizes} depicts the distribution of the number of graphs before padding for the AFLOW and QM9 dataset after running 10,000 iterations with the dynamic algorithm.
 While most batches contain 31 graphs for a batch size of 32, some batches for the AFLOW dataset contain as few as ten graphs from the training data.
-The fact that the QM9 graph node and edge distribution have shorter tails than the AFLOW distribution, as seen in Fig. \ref{fig:histograms}, may explain why the distribution of the number of graphs before padding has shorter tails for QM9 than for AFLOW.
-The effect of the algorithm on learning can be discerned by training each model to convergence.
-The test loss (RMSE) as a function of the number of training steps on the QM9 data is shown in the Appendix Fig. \ref{fig:appendix_test_curves_qm9}.
-Visually, we see general agreement across models but for some batch sizes there are significant discrepancies.

-To quantify the difference in test metrics between two batching methods, we perform a pairwise Student's t-test across the final RMSE test loss.
-Fig. \ref{fig:t_test_batch_size_64_qm9_schnet} in the Appendix shows a heatmap of pairwise t-test values and Fig. \ref{fig:t_test_p_values_batch_size_64_qm9_schnet} shows the associated p-values across batching methods for the SchNet model for the QM9 dataset and batch size 64.
-The complete set of plots for the other combinations of datasets, models and batch sizes can be found in the Data Availability section.
+This is likely due to the graph node and edge distributions (see Fig.~\ref{fig:histograms}).
+QM9 has significantly shorter tails than AFLOW, which explains why the distribution of the number of graphs before padding is more consistent for QM9.